Integrations

 Brevity Care for NDIS providers: the integrations worth building

 Quick answer: Brevity Care covers the core of NDIS provider operations — participant management, rostering, claim generation, payroll — well enough to be a viable single platform for many providers.
-The integration work that earns its place sits at the edges: connecting Brevity to the accounting system the bookkeeper actually uses, surfacing operational reporting in a way the leadership team can act on, and giving families and support coordinators a view of what’s happening with their participants without anyone in the office cutting reports manually.
+The integration work that earns its place lives at the edges.
+Connecting Brevity to the accounting system your bookkeeper actually uses.
+Surfacing operational reports the leadership team can act on.
+Giving families and support coordinators visibility into what’s happening with their participants without anyone in the office cutting reports manually.

-Brevity Care is one of the more capable platforms in the Australian NDIS provider space — it does most of what a registered provider needs, from rostering through to NDIA claiming, in a single product.
+Brevity Care is one of the more capable platforms in the Australian NDIS provider space.
+It does most of what a registered provider needs — rostering through to NDIA claiming — in a single product.
 That’s a real strength: providers don’t need to wire five things together to get started.
 It also sets the integration question apart from clinical software like Best Practice, where the API is the obvious centre of gravity.
-With Brevity, the question is “what does the rest of the operation need that Brevity isn’t the right tool for?”
+With Brevity, the question is: what does the rest of the operation need that Brevity isn’t the right tool for?

-The honest answer, for providers above ~30 participants, is usually three things: accounting, operational reporting, and family/coordinator visibility.
-Each of those becomes an integration project worth building.
+The honest answer, for providers above ~30 participants, is usually three things — accounting, operational reporting, and family/coordinator visibility.
+Each becomes an integration project worth building.

 Where Brevity ends and the rest of the operation begins